 Face it: driving to work isn’t the best part of anyone’s day, but for those with long commutes across town, it can be downright frustrating.

-If your commute is eating up large portions of your day, cutting into the time you could be spending with your family or relaxing and recharging for the next work day, it may be time to consider looking for a new home in Bloomfield HIlls that’s closer to work.
+If your commute is eating up large portions of your day, cutting into the time you could be spending with your family or relaxing and recharging for the next work day, it may be time to consider looking for a new home in Metro Detroit Michigan that’s closer to work.

 The bonus of moving closer to work is that your stress levels should actually decrease, even if your working conditions remain the same.